nitin-dominic/AgriPathogenDatabase/README.md

 ---

-## Summary of Recent Studies: LLMs & VLMs for Crop Disease / Agricultural Text
+## Summary of Recent Studies: LLMs for Crop Disease / Agricultural Text

 ### 2024